 Alternatively, you can ask to speak to Ms Tanya Shenton, who is our Parent Support Worker and who is happy to chat or meet with you about any concerns regarding welfare/parenting and general concerns about your child.

-Please contact Mrs Sturgeon at school: 01202 393570 (option 1) or via email: email@example.com.
-If you prefer, you can use the contact form below and she will be in touch.
+Please contact Mrs Sturgeon at school: 01202 393570 (option 1) or via email: firstname.lastname@example.org.
+If you prefer, you can use the contact form below at the bottom of this page and she will be in touch.

 Nurture and ELSA at St Clement's